vuralcanasal/GitNotes/01_git.md

 - fixup: use commit contents, but meld it into the previous commit and discard the commit message
 - drop: remove commit

+## Git Stash (like a stack)
+If you need to switch to another branch without committing your work, and it causes a conflict, you can use `git stash` or `git stash save`.
+Thanks to that, you do not have to make unnecessary commits.

+`git stash pop` removes the recently stashed changes and re-apply them to your working area.
+You can apply them for the same branch or a different branch.
+After popping, changes are removed from the stash-stack.

+`git stash apply` helps you to apply changes without removing changes from the stash.
+Thanks to that, you can apply the same changes to multiple branches.

+__stash stack is first in - first out__

+`git stash list` lists all stashes.

+`git stash apply stash@{<index number>}` applies the specific changes from stash.

+`git stash drop stash@{<index number>}` deletes the specific changes from stash without appling.

+`git stash clear` to delete all changes from the stash.

 # Git Diff (Comparisons)
 You can see changes between branches, files, etc.